An analytic viewpoint on the Hasse principle: Introduction

 \subsection{History}

-Let $K$ be a number field, and $G/K$ a semisimple simply connected linear algebraic group.
-By results of Kneser (\cite{kne1}, \cite{kne2}), Harder (\cite{harder1}, \cite{harder2}) and Chernousov (\cite{che}), we know that the following \emph{Hasse principle} holds: a torsor over $G$ has a $K$-rational point if and only if it has rational points over all the completions of $K.$ It is worth mentioning here that to this day there is no uniform proof of the Hasse principle in this setting: Kneser proves it for classical groups, Harder for exceptional groups with the exception of $E_8$, and Chernousov for $E_8$.

-Later on, Harder (\cite{harder3}) proved that a Hasse principle continues to hold if~$K$ is the function field of a curve defined over a finite field, meaning it holds for all global fields.
-The methods used in \cite{harder3} involve yet again case-by-case considerations.
+\sloppypar Let $K$ be a number field, and $G/K$ a semisimple simply connected linear algebraic group.
+By results of Kneser (\cite{kne1}, \cite{kne2}), Harder (\cite{harder1}, \cite{harder2}) and Chernousov~\mbox{(\cite{che})}, we know that the following \emph{Hasse principle} holds: a torsor over~$G$ has a $K$-rational point if and only if it has rational points over all the completions of $K.$ Later on, Harder (\cite{harder3}) proved that a Hasse principle continues to hold if~$K$ is the function field of a curve defined over a finite field, meaning it holds for all global fields.
+In all instances, the proofs are obtained through case-by-case considerations.

-During the last couple of decades, similar questions are being studied over function fields of curves which are defined over more general fields.
-In \cite{hhk}, Harbater, Hartmann and Krashen introduced a new technique to the study of such questions: \emph{algebraic patching}.
+During the last couple of decades, similar questions are being studied over function fields of curves defined over more general fields.
+In \cite{hhk}, Harbater, Hartmann and Krashen introduced a new technique to the study of such questions: \emph{field patching}.
 Let $F$ be the function field of a curve defined over a complete discretely valued field.
 Let $G/F$ be a linear algebraic group that is a rational variety.
-Through algebraic patching, the aforementioned authors showed that a \emph{local-global principle} holds for projective homogeneous varieties $X$ over $G$.
-This means there exist larger fields $F_i, i \in I,$ such that~$X$ has an $F$-rational point if and only if it has $F_i$-rational points for all $i.$
+Through field patching, they showed that a \emph{local-global principle} holds for projective homogeneous varieties $X$ over $G$.
+This means there exist larger fields $F_i, i \in I,$ such that~$X$ has an $F$-rational point if and only if it has~$F_i$-rational points for all $i.$

 In terms of the Hasse principle in this setting, in \cite{ctps}, Colliot-Th\'el\`ene, Parimala and Suresh propose the following conjecture:

 \begin{conj}[{\cite[Conjecture 1]{ctps}}] Let $k$ be a $p$-adic field.
 Let $F$ be the function field of a smooth projective geometrically integral curve defined over $k$.
 Let $\Omega$ denote the set of discrete (rank 1) valuations on $F$ which either extend the norm of $k$ or are trivial on $k$.
 Let $X/F$ be a projective homogeneous space over a connected linear algebraic group $G/F$.
 Then, $X(F) \neq \emptyset \iff X(F_v) \neq \emptyset \ \forall v \in \Omega$, where~$F_v$ denotes the completion of $F$ with respect to $v$. \end{conj}